482 Skills in Demand Visa Document Checklist 2026 (Free)

 Common 482 document mistakes to avoid

-- LMT not completed within the 4-month window before lodgement — the advertising must be current and dated correctly; stale LMT evidence is rejected.
+- LMT not completed within the 4-month window before nomination — the position must have been advertised for at least 4 weeks within the 4 months before lodgement; stale advertising evidence is rejected.

 Identity documents